najlabintnajeeb/VSD-Workshop-/Week2&3/Task2.md

 ## Objective

-Continuing from the reference repo, Week 2 & 3 focus only on the **circuit design side** of the SKY130-based on-chip clock-multiplier PLL — not final layout, GDS, tapeout packaging, or full repo reproduction.
+Continuing from the reference repo, Week 2 & 3 focus  on the **circuit design side** of the SKY130-based on-chip clock-multiplier PLL .
 The goal is to understand and recreate each PLL building block step by step using AI-assisted prompts (ChatGPT/Codex or similar), verify behavior in ngspice/xschem with SKY130 models where possible, and document prompts, tools, generated netlists, simulation attempts, errors/fixes, and observations for each block.

 ## Scope — Blocks Covered